 Start researching now what options you have for testing near your home and/or close to the cruise port, and contact those facilities to determine how long it takes to get results, find out if appointments are required, costs, etc. Make a plan now so you don’t have to scramble at the last minute to get tested.

-Also, if you’re taking a cruise that requires all eligible passengers to be vaccinated but kids are welcome too, be sure to carefully read what is required for them, both before your cruise as well as protocols and expectations onboard.
+Also, if you’re taking a cruise that requires all eligible passengers to be vaccinated but kids under 5 are welcome too, be sure to carefully read what is required for them, both before your cruise as well as protocols and expectations onboard.

 READ MORE: The Pros and Cons of Future Cruise Credits